 Mark was educated at Shiplake and was heavily involved in the early days of rowing at the College.
 He spent most of his career in property and estate agency including 34 years at W.A.Ellis, where from 1984 onwards he was an equity partner working almost exclusively on large scale residential developments in central London.
 Clients included the major landed estates, quoted house builders and many other organisations in the UK and overseas.

-Mark retired from W.A.Ellis at Christmas 2009 and now runs a consultancy practice from his home in the Cotswolds, still concentrating on prime central London.
-In May 2015 Mark was elected to the Cotswold District Council and sits on the Planning Committee.
+Mark retired from W.A.Ellis at Christmas 2009 and now runs a consultancy practice from his home in the Cotswolds.
+In May 2021, Mark was elected to the Gloucestershire County Council, representing the Conservative Party.

 In 1987 Mark and his wife Diana were founding governors of Finton House School in south west London which has grown to some 350 pupils aged from 4-11.
 A founding principal was to include children with special needs who are fully integrated into all aspects of the school.
 They have two married children and their interests include travel, food, fine wine and country pursuits.